Capital Felonies in Texas: What They Are and How They're Punished

-Capital felonies represent the most serious crimes under Texas law—reserved for offenses so severe that they may carry the death penalty or life imprisonment without parole.
-In this guide, we'll break down exactly what capital felonies are, which crimes fall under this category, how the Texas legal system handles them, and what recent changes may affect how these crimes are prosecuted.
+In this guide, we'll break down exactly what capital felonies are, which crimes fall under this category, how the Texas legal system handles them, and what recent changes may affect their prosecution.

 What Is a Capital Felony in Texas?

-Under the Texas Penal Code § 12.31, a capital felony is a crime punishable by either:
+Under the Texas Penal Code § 12.31, a capital felony is an offense that includes an aggravated form of murder.
+They are crimes punishable by either:

 Whether a defendant receives the death penalty or life without parole depends on various factors, including the defendant’s age, the jury’s recommendation, and the circumstances of the crime.

-Capital felonies stand above first-degree felonies in terms of severity.
+Capital felonies are more severe than first-degree felonies.
 This makes them the highest level of criminal offense under Texas law.

 Crimes Classified as Capital Felonies in Texas